Maple Pumpkin Spice Roasted Pumpkin Seeds

 These roasted pumpkin seeds are sweet as can be because of a douse of maple syrup.
 Plus, they have all those warm comforting pumpkin pie spices that I know he loves.

 J’s reaction: “Mommy!
 They’re so sweet and yummy!”
 Yay!

 Followed by: “But I can’t chew them.
 Phhhh!”
 The phhh was the spitting out part.

 *sigh* Well, I tried.
 The upshot is that The Hubs declared them the best roasted pumpkin seeds he’s ever had.
 And he did eat quite a few.
-I, addict that I am, ate the rest!
-They really are that good (the chewy crunchy texture that my son hates, well, that’s what pumpkin seeds are all about and this recipe is all about the chew and the crunch.
+I, addict that I am, ate the rest.
+They really are that good (the chewy crunchy texture that my son hates, well, that’s what the seeds are all about, and this recipe is all about the chew and the crunch.
 I’ll convince him with the next batch for sure).